didats/DTSocialMedia/README.md

 For Flickr, you will need to provide the user ID, which you can get it from here: [http://idgettr.com/](http://idgettr.com/).

 For Instagram, you will need to provide the user ID as well.
-You could get the user id from here: [http://jelled.com/instagram/lookup-user-id](http://jelled.com/instagram/lookup-user-id)
+You could get the user id from here: [http://jelled.com/instagram/lookup-user-id](http://jelled.com/instagram/lookup-user-id).
+And don't forget to put the Access Token and Client ID on the class file.

 ## Usage